Tips for Submitting a Talk/Panel/Workshop Proposal

 Are any topics too controversial for HOPE?
 If you’re familiar with our past content, you would never ask such a question.
 Controversy is our friend.
 But that doesn’t mean anything goes.
 We have high standards, and we have no problem diving headlong into a controversial topic and getting the audience involved.
 If you feel your content might be too hot even for us to handle, please ask and we’ll address it directly.

 Can I give a workshop at HOPE?
 Yes!
-We encourage people to give workshops on a wide variety of diverse topics.
+We encourage people to give online workshops on a wide variety of diverse topics.
 Workshops at past HOPE conferences include: electronics workshops, coding workshops, how to submit FOIA (Freedom of Information) requests, hacking wi-fi routers, making tea, wellness, and more.
-We have large areas for workshops, as well as small isolated rooms.
 Please send your workshop submissions to: email@example.com.

-Is it appropriate to give a follow-up workshop/demo/breakout-session/exhibit for my talk?
+Is it appropriate to give a follow-up workshop or something else for my talk?
 Yes!
-If you feel participants at HOPE will benefit from a workshop, demo, breakout session, or exhibit, or any other form of presentation, please submit your proposal to us.
+If you feel participants at HOPE will benefit from a workshop or something else please submit your proposal to us.
 We are very open to what you have to offer.
+It needs to be clear that you have given some thought to how your proposal will work well in an all-online format.
 Please send your workshop submissions to: firstname.lastname@example.org.